flatten-official/flatten-somalia/docs/qa/test_submissions.md

 ## List of Tests

 ### Test 1:
-- If response to share phone number (key 'sharePhoneNumberConsent') is no (value of 'willNotSharePhoneNumber'), then the follow up ID (key 'customFollowUpId') should exist in the json sent to the submissions collection
+- If response to share phone number (key `sharePhoneNumberConsent`) is no (value of `willNotSharePhoneNumber`), then the follow up ID (key `customFollowUpId`) should exist in the json sent to the submissions collection

 ### Test 2:
-- If response to share phone number (key 'sharePhoneNumberConsent') is yes (value of 'consentToSharingPhoneNumber'), then the phone number (key 'phoneNumber') should exist in the json sent to the submissions collection
+- If response to share phone number (key `sharePhoneNumberConsent`) is yes (value of `consentToSharingPhoneNumber`), then the phone number (key `phoneNumber`) should exist in the json sent to the submissions collection

 ### Test 3:
-- Every 'household' object must contain a 'data' key
+- Every `household` object must contain a `data` key

 ### Test 4:
-- Every object in 'people' array must contain a 'data' key
+- Every object in `people` array must contain a `data` key

 ### Test 5:
 - The following keys MUST exist AND contain a value that is not NULL